eager-dev/eager/docs/guide/starting.rst

 Full Example
 ------------

-In this example we create a WeBots environment with a sing UR5e robot.
+In this example we create a WeBots environment with a single UR5e robot.
 Once started we step the environment with random actions from the action space and then close the environment.

 .. code-block:: python